se-edu/se-book/projectDuke/text.md

 **There are two non-trivial steps** to take here:

 1. learning JavaFX basics
-1. creating a GUi for your chatbot
+1. creating a GUI for your chatbot

 You are <span class="text-danger">cautioned against trying to do both in one go</span>.
 Instead, complete the JavaFX tutorial as a separate project before adding a GUI to the chatbot.